Harjacober/FileSigner/README.md

 ```

 # How to contribute
-- if you would like to improve the windows application, look inside the app folder
+- To improve the windows application, look inside the app folder
 - To improve the command line application, simply look at the `main.py` file
 - To test your implementation, look inside the test folder and write test for your new implementation in the `test.py` file
   **Contribution ideas**